 Express and Discover Card.
 A 5%

-processing fee is charged to credit card payments.
-A $65 NSF fee is
+processing fee is charged to credit card payments paid online.
+A

 charged on all checks returned unpaid for criminal/traffic payments.

 Payments by check can be made in person at 233 St. Louis Street, Baton

 Rouge, LA or mailed to Baton Rouge City Court, Accounting Division,

 P.O.
 Box 3438, Baton Rouge, LA.
 70821.
 A payment postmarked

 AFTER your court appearance date must include and additional $50

 penalty fee.
 Credit Card payments can be made in person or by

 telephone by calling (225) 389-5289.
 Please have your ticket number

 and credit card number available when you call.